getpinga/pinga-panel/README.md

 2. Move env-sample to .env and configure.

-3. Download Tabler's dist folder into /public/assets

 ### Details

-Based on hezecom/slim-starter
+Based on Slim 4 and hezecom/slim-starter